sshyran/owntracks-electron-hardware/README.md

 ## Interval

 The Electron will publish at a default interval of 10 seconds.
-You can change the interval to, say, 600 seconds, with something like:
+You can change the interval to, say, 600 seconds, with something like the following as long as your Electron is currently _online_ and connected to the Particle cloud:

 ```bash
 #!/bin/sh